code-metrics-project/code-metrics/docs/README.md

 - You need to correlate the data from across sources to help identify issues or trends that are difficult to spot on a per-tool, or per-repository basis.
 - There is no easy mechanism to aggregate and query this data for technical leadership.

-## How Code Metrics helps
+## How CodeMetrics helps

-Code Metrics is a tool that aggregates and analyses engineering data across a large and distributed codebase.
+CodeMetrics is a tool that aggregates and analyses engineering data across a large and distributed codebase.
 It provides engineering leaders with visibility of software health across teams and is used on top of existing software engineering tools.

-At its core, Code Metrics provides a collection of whole project lifecycle code quality analysis tools.
+At its core, CodeMetrics provides a collection of whole project lifecycle code quality analysis tools.
 It enables you to combine sources to look for correlations, to answer questions over time such as:

 - the bug to change ratio (related to change failure rate),
 - which files are frequently implicated when bugs are fixed,